Best places to visit in East Sikkim

 The Baba Mandir (old one) is at the end of a forked road from Tukla and it reportedly contains the Samadhi of Baba Harbhajan Singh.
 This Baba was an Indian soldier who died in a tragic accident in this area and reincarnated himself in the dreams of a fellow soldier demanding that a temple be built in his memory.
 The old Baba mandir generates a lot of interest but is difficult to reach... you need to climb up a steep flight of stairs to reach it.
-The new Baba Mandir is at the junction of Kupup Gnathang road and this has a trail till the Memencho Lake... this one commands a lot more tourist interest and is also more accessible.
+The new Baba Mandir is at the junction of Kupup Gnathang road and the trail to the Menmecho Lake... this one commands a lot more tourist interest and is also more accessible.
 Interestingly locals believe that Baba Harbhajan Singh guards the INDO China border.

-Many trekkers decide to explore the Younghusband trek after seeing Kupup Lake…this is a trek that was used by British army in the past to conduct an invasion of Tibet.
+Many trekkers decide to explore the Younghusband's trek after seeing Kupup Lake…this is a trek that was used by British army in the past to conduct an invasion of Tibet.

 The Kupup Lake, Tukla valley and Jelep La pass remains almost snowed under from January to end of April.
 May and June are the most beautiful months as the weather is good and the whole area has a floral carpet including the famed rhodenderons.
 Monsoons are not a good time to go trekking here but early winter and autumn (October - November) are also beautiful and suitable for treks.